wcollins/talks/onug-spring-2023/README.md

 - Building basic AWS networking with _Terraform and Python_
 - Expanding the scope to multi-cloud with _Network-as-a-Service_
 - Benefits of standardized toolchain for managing infrastructure

-### Overview
-This repo contains the _slide deck_ and code used at this [ONUG 2023 session.](https://onug.net/events/onug-training-featuring-alkira-using-modern-practices-and-tools-to-operate-networking-in-the-cloud/)

 ### Provisioning Infrastructure with Terraform
 ```hcl